PrometheanDissident/prometheandissident.github.io/pages/race.md

 Understanding ethnocentrism as relatively natural, this can help to understand why research on ethnic diversity suggests that it can oftentimes have negative effects on society.
 Several broad themes emerge from examining the effects of ethnic diversity:

 - People generally feel a greater sense of community when those around them are of a similar ethnic group.
-This can have downstream effects on social trust, altruism, conflict, economic growth, health, and poverty.
+This can have downstream effects on social trust, altruism, conflict, economic growth, health, birth rates, and poverty.

 - This effect can be moderated with more intergroup contact, and contexts where cleavages are less salient, either due to lower economic divides or a sense of need for unification.